 We traipsed through room after room of exotic plants, blissful blossoms, and trees, ornamentals, annuals, perennials, and just about anything you could imagine.
 Ott’s flowers and plants were far beyond our wildest dreams.
 In particular, the succulents stood out with exotic beauty at a reasonable price.
 Had we been prepared with a succulent planter or several succulent pots, I think we would have come home with some succulents.

 Besides the succulents, we saw lots of cacti and fruit trees—citrus of particular note, like orange trees, kumquat, grapefruit, lemon and more.
-Inside a special cold room, we saw the stash of stunning Easter flowers.
+This is one of my favorite parts of Ott’s Exotic Plants.
+Next, inside a special cold room, we saw the stash of stunning Easter flowers.
 Tulips, hyacinths, daffodils, and lilies painted a brilliant display of color.
-Right now, the Easter perennials are being offered at 50% off flower clearance.
-I’d love to add a splash of color to my front garden beds, I think I’ll wait to see if they get marked down to 75% off.
+At the time of this writing, the Easter perennials were being offered at 50% off flower clearance.
+I’d love to add a splash of color to my front garden beds, but would love to see if they get marked down to 75% off.

 My little bear found some purple flowers (Spike Dracena) that she told me were “so glamorous!”
 We saw annuals, perennials, exotics, and so much more.
 The begonias looked enormous and well-nourished.
 I adored the hibiscus and couldn’t pull myself away from them.
 The ferns and foliage added a healthy burst of green amid vibrant colors of every part of the rainbow.
 We found gerbera daisies, amaryllis, lovely bromeliads, and so many fragrant and fancy flowers.